wr1159/stamply/README.md

-## Stamply — “collect the world, one tap at a time”
+## Stamply — "collect the world, one tap at a time"

-Stamply turns any NFC sticker at a landmark into a *free* on-chain “stamp”.
+Stamply turns any NFC sticker at a landmark into a *free* on-chain "stamp".
 Users open the Stamply mobile app, tap a plaque, and an NFT for that place lands in their wallet in ~6 s — **with zero gas paid by the user**.
-All contracts live on **Polkadot Hub’s native EVM**, the backend sponsors fees, and the app is built with **Expo + React-Native NFC**.
+All contracts live on **Polkadot Hub's native EVM** AND **Bahamut Horizon Testnet**, the backend sponsors fees, and the app is built with **Expo + React-Native NFC**.
 No DOT required from the user — perfect for first-time visitors.

 ---